destocot/authjs-practice-070804/NOTES.md

 67.1 preventing oauth from going into credentials (easy via `!user.password`)

+68. Custom errors

-67.2 figure out how to prevent creds to go into oauth
+69. figure out how to prevent credentials to go into oauth